rest-for-physics/rest-for-physics.github.io/installation/installation.md

 The script `thisREST.sh` will load into your system **ROOT**, **Geant4**, **Garfield** and any other optional libraries required during the compilation.
 It is **important** to understand that this script loads exactly the same version of the ROOT libraries used for compilation, and that a REST compilation will only work properly when loading exactly the same version of ROOT used to compile REST.

 {: .hint }
-If you are working in a system with an official pre-installed release of REST, the most convenient during the compilation of your own REST build is that, before running cmake, you load the `thisREST.sh` from the latest official release, so that you load in your environment the required Geant4, ROOT and Garfield installations that are known to work properly.
+If you are working in a system with an official pre-installed release of REST, the most convenient during the compilation of your own REST build is that, before running cmake, you load the `thisREST.sh` from the latest official release, so that you load in your environment the required **Geant4**, **ROOT** and **Garfield** installations that are known to work properly.

 1. TOC